Rymbekova/rymbekova.github.io/index.markdown

 # to show the content
 # or provide a link
 layout: default
-title: Home

 ---

-Hi, my name is Aigerim
+# Hi, my name is Aigerim

-I am a PhD student in the Computational Admixture [Genomics] (https://admixture.univie.ac.at) group at University of Vienna and this is my personal website.
+I am a PhD student in the Computational Admixture [Genomics]: https://admixture.univie.ac.at/ group at University of Vienna and this is my personal website.
 Here you can find out more about me.